Some people suffer from an identity crisis. They question who they are and what their purpose is. They don’t have any roots or tradition.

 The Ephesus era began to grow.
 There were 3,000 added during the Pentecost season (Acts 2:1, 41).

-The Church grew to 5,000 by the time of Acts 4:4.
+The Church had grown to 5,000 by the time of Acts 4:4.
 This growth brought some serious persecution.
 Stephen’s message of truth enraged the Jews.
 “Then they cried out with a loud voice, and stopped their ears, and ran upon him with one accord, And cast him out of the city, and stoned him: and the witnesses laid down their clothes at a young man’s feet, whose name was Saul [whose name was later changed to Paul].
 And they stoned Stephen, calling upon God, and saying, Lord Jesus, receive my spirit.
 And he kneeled down, and cried with a loud voice, Lord, lay not this sin to their charge.
 And when he had said this, he fell asleep” (Acts 7:57-60).
 They stoned Stephen to death.
 His only “crime” was preaching God’s truth!
 Let’s remember, these were religions that talked much about love!
 May God protect us from such “loving” religions!

 Paul had been persecuting true Christians to death.
 He was present at Stephen’s stoning.
 It must have had a deep impact on Paul.
-Shortly afterward, Paul was converted.
+Shortly afterward, he was converted.
 Sometimes it takes a dramatic event for God to get our attention.
 It’s not easy to convert a killer of Christians into a zealot for God!
 So we see Stephen’s stoning served a purpose in several ways.

 Stephen’s death only launched more persecution.
 True Christians were driven from their homes and towns all over Judah and Samaria.
 They fled for their lives!